vertexproject/synapse/docs/synapse/glossary.rst

 Graph, Directed
 ---------------

 A directed graph is a :ref:`gloss-graph` where the edges representing relationships between nodes have a "direction".
-Given node X and node Y connected by edge E, the relationship is valid for X -> E -> Y butnot Y -> E -> X. For example, the relationship "Fred owns bank account #01234567" is valid, but "bank account #01234567 owns Fred" is not.
+Given node X and node Y connected by edge E, the relationship is valid for X -> E -> Y but not Y -> E -> X. For example, the relationship "Fred owns bank account #01234567" is valid, but "bank account #01234567 owns Fred" is not.
 Nodes and edges in a directed graph are typically represented by dots or circles connected by arrows.

 See :ref:`bkd-graphs-hypergraphs` for additional detail on graphs and hypergraphs.